Annie11-maker/Annie11-maker/README.md

 ### 👩‍💻 About Me:
 Web Developer 💪
-- 🏡 Based in the UK
+- 🏡 Based in UK
 - 💻 Passionate about coding
 - 🔶 Currently in love with Ruby
 - 😎 Problem Solver